Gabriella439/nixos-in-production/manuscript/BigPicture.md

 ## DevOps

 NixOS also exemplifies the [DevOps](https://en.wikipedia.org/wiki/DevOps) principle of breaking down boundaries between software developers ("Dev") and operations ("Ops").
 Specifically, NixOS goes further in this regard than most other tools by unifying both software configuration and system configuration underneath the NixOS option system.

-You can group NixOS options into three categories:
+These NixOS options fall into three categories:

 - *Systems configuration*